WaspVentMan/ReactionBot/README.md

 # ReactionBot

-Just a shitty bot I made
+Just a shitty discord bot I made

 Add a token.txt file into the same directory as the cogs.txt file